 Full length, short sleeved dress/toga.
 Completely off white minus at the neckline with is trimmed with grosgrain in a light blue color.
 This grosgrain is also at the bottom of the skirt in two parallel lines.
-Some dirt on the skirt and an orange discoloration on the chest.
+There is a mended tear on the back of the dress, little ways down from the right shoulder and a fair amount of yellow staining on the bottom of the skirt.